 There are so many things to do in the Pikes Peak region that it’s hard to know where to start.
 Read on for some ideas that will help you make the most of your trip.

-If you prefer to see “America’s Mountain” from the comfort of your vehicle, the Pikes Peak Highway leads visitors to the summit with plenty of worthy stops along the way, including scenic outlooks, alpine lakes for fishing, picnic areas and hiking trails.
-Learn more about hiking Pikes Peak >>
+No matter how you summit 14,115-foot Pikes Peak — by car, bike or on foot — it won’t take you long to realize why the mountain is one of Colorado’s most famous.
+Discover “America’s Mountain” from the comfort of your vehicle as you cruise the Pikes Peak Highway, a route to the top with plenty of notable stops along the way, including scenic outlooks, alpine lakes for fishing, picnic areas and hiking trails.

-Delve into ancient Colorado history.
+Delve into Colorado History

 Long before the West was won, American Indian tribes made their homes in the Centennial State.
 Learn about some of our earliest residents at the Manitou Cliff Dwellings, where you can survey the architectural talent of the Ancestral Puebloan people who inhabited Colorado’s Four Corners region more than 700 years ago.
 The Anasazi Museum, which opened to the public in 1907, offers a unique look into the daily lives of these ancient people.

-A former 1890s mining camp, Cripple Creek’s golden history lives on through the Cripple Creek and Victor Narrow Gauge Railroad, Mollie Kathleen Gold Mine, Cripple Creek Heritage Center and many other museums in the area.
-Admire the historic storefronts; or try to strike at rich at one of the city’s dozen or so casinos.
+National Historic Districts in Cripple Creek, Manitou Springs and Colorado City offer a window into Colorado’s colorful past, when railroaders, gold rushers, cowpokes and bandits mingled in a brave new world.
+A former 1890s mining camp, Cripple Creek’s golden history lives on through Cripple Creek and Victor Narrow Gauge Railroad, Mollie Kathleen Gold Mine, Cripple Creek Heritage Center and many other museums in the area.
+Admire the lovingly restored brick buildings along Bennett Avenue, a lovely sight surrounded by the neighboring mountains.

-Keep the kids smiling.
+Keep the Kids Smiling